 - All green leafy veg – Swiss chard, cabbage, kale, spinach, bok choy.

 - Bell peppers

 Fruits are our natural food and should be eaten in their most natural and raw a state as possible for maximum benefits.
-They are already perfect, so no need for juicing which will actually give you an unnatural hit of sugar, which will then make them high GI and a blood sugar disaster.
+They are already perfect, so no need for juicing which will actually give you an unnatural hit of sugar.
+This will then make them high GI and a blood sugar disaster.

-You can eat fruits before, during and after workouts as they are just great for all stages of your game, from fueling, hydration, and reglycogenating muscles after exercise – that’s how perfect they are!
+You can eat fruits before, during and after workouts as they are just great for all stages of your game, from fuelling, hydration, and re-glycogenating muscles after exercise.
+That’s how perfect they are!

 - Sharon fruit

 Medium sugar fruits:-

 - Citrus fruits

 Low sugar fruits:-

 - Honeydew melon